md-asifiqbal/laravel-generate-resources/README.md

 This will run the tests for the generate:resource command and ensure its functionality.

 ## Contributing

-If you encounter issues or have suggestions, feel free to create an issue or pull request on GitHub.
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

-This package is open-source software licensed under the MIT License.
+This package is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).